A wildflower seeding takes at least 3 years to establish. Site preparation and management are critical to success.

 10

 LONG TERM MANAGEMENT of a planting would include pulling weeds, cutting or spot spraying with herbicide.
 Do use extreme caution if spot herbiciding so as not to affect desirable plants.
 The entire planting can be mowed in late fall or early spring.
-If the site allows, burning every three years in March or early April will help maintain a meadow planting.
+If the site allows, burning every three years will help benefit a meadow planting.
 Do not burn the first two years, as tender seedlings may be damaged.
 Be sure to obtain a burning permit or contact a professional.
+In lieu of burning, a mowing/rake off every 2-3 years is beneficial to remove thatch buildup.

 When well-established (3-5 years), wildflowers provides a relatively low-maintenance area with high aesthetic and environmental quality.
 Remember that LOW MAINTENANCE DOES NOT MEAN NO MAINTENANCE.
 Plan to manage your planting for the long term by watching for and dealing with invasive species.
-Please see our What to Expect from a Wildflower Seeding handout under Helpful Hints at www.michiganwildflowerfarm.com.
+Visit here to review what you may expect from your seeding project.